IgniteUI/igniteui-docfx/en/components/grids_templates/editing.md

 @import '~igniteui-angular/lib/core/styles/themes/index';
 ...
 ```
-Now we can make use of all of the functions exposed by the IgniteUI theme engine.
+Now we can make use of all of the functions exposed by the Ignite UI for Angular theme engine.

 #### Defining a palette

 After we've properly imported the index file, we create a custom palette that we can use.
-Let's define two colors that we like and use them to build a palette with [`igx-palette`](themes/palettes.md):
+Let's define two colors that we like and use them to build a palette with [`igx-palette`](../themes/palettes.md):

 ```scss
 $white: #fff;